SlimJallouli/STM32_FleetProvisioning/README.md

 - rebuild, flash and run the project

 ## 6 Configure your boards
-To ensure the board properly connects to AWS, provision your board and start the application by following these steps:
+To ensure your STM32 board properly connects to AWS, you must configure your board by sending the following over UART using AWS CLI commands:

- 1. - Send the claim certificate.
+ 1. - Claim certificate.
- 2. - Send the claim private key.
+ 2. - Claim private key.
- 3. - Send AWS RootCA.
+ 3. - AWS RootCA.
- 4. - Set the AWS endpoint.
+ 4. - AWS endpoint.
- 5. - Set the MQTT port.
+ 5. - MQTT port.
- 6. - Set the Thing Group Name.
+ 6. - Thing Group Name.
- 7. - Set the Wi-Fi SSID.
+ 7. - Wi-Fi SSID.
- 8. - Set the Wi-Fi password.
+ 8. - Wi-Fi password.
- 9. - Set the provision state.
+ 9. - provision state.
  10. - Commit the changes.
  11. - Reset the board.